spheric-cloud/spheric/docs/development/setup.md

 ## Install APIs into the Cluster

-Your Kubernetes API server needs to know about the APIs which come with the `ironcore` project.
+Your Kubernetes API server needs to know about the APIs which come with the `spheric` project.
 To install the APIs your cluster, run

 ```shell